tpatki/resource_module_strawman/README.md

 <key id="as_src_uplvl" for="edge" attr.name="as_src_uplvl" attr.type="int"/>
 ```

-Only a few attributes have not been explained.
 The `root` attribute specifies if a
-resource is a root of a subsystem.
+resource is the root of a subsystem.
 If root, 1 must be assigned.

 `id_scope`, `id_start` and `id_stride` specify how the id field of a
 resource will be generated.
 The integer specified with `id_scope`